za/tango_with_django_book/17/chapters/deploy.rst

 Log Files
 ---------
-Deploying your web application to another environment introduces another layer of complexity to your setup.
-Unfortunately, it most likely won't be all plain sailing and will possibly result in new errors or unsuspecting problems.
-In order for you to diagnose and rectify the issues you may encounter, PythonAnywhere provides you with three log files that can help provide vital clues.
+Deploying your web application to an online environment introduces another layer of complexity.
+It is likely that you will encounter new and bizzare errors due to unsuspecting problems.
+When facing such errors, vital clues may be found in one of the three log files that the web server on PythonAnywhere creates.

 Log files can be viewed via the PythonAnywhere web interface by clicking on the *Web* tab, or by viewing the files in ``/var/log/`` within a Bash console instance.
 The files provided are: